Heavy clay soil can be difficult to work with, but use the right strategies and techniques and you can still have a great garden.

-With no dig gardening, the idea is not to break up the soil yourself.
-Instead, the idea is to improve and maintain excellent soil health.
+And with no dig gardening, the idea is not to break up the soil yourself, but to improve and maintain excellent soil health.

 When there is a healthy soil, with a healthy soil web, the microorganisms and earthworms and other creatures living on and below the soil surface will do the work for you.

 They will make sure that the soil has a good structure, organic matter laid on the surface is incorporated, and air, water and nutrients are distributed effectively.

 With a healthy soil web, and plenty of organic matter, clay soil can be great for growing a wide range of plants – with higher fertility than many other soil types.

 In fact it has even been found that soils with very little clay can be “just as difficult to manage” as those with high amounts. [source]

 Organic matter is food for micro-organisms, and micro-organisms are crucial for maintaining soil health and improving the soil.